-The women also downloaded HulaCopter and Happy Hour Pal.
+The women also downloaded HulaCopter and other last-minute-bargain apps.
 Both offer breaking deals and online discounts.
 HulaCopter is especially good for last-minute visitor attractions like luau tickets or sunset cruises or fishing trips– the vendors want to fill the last few seats and they’ll offer a 75% discount if you can make it in 30 minutes.
 You download the app, sign up for the alerts that you’re interested in, and see what’s available.
 You will get great discounts, and the only question is where you want to go.

 Before you visit the islands, make your plans with the help of 3D Hawaii.
 It’s another vacation-planning tool based on Google Earth and augmented reality.
 Instead of the typical two-dimensional Google Map, 3D Hawaii has built a realistic model of the islands using imagery from Google and visitor attractions.
 You can literally fly around a hotel to check out the grounds and the balcony view from your room, or find additional things to see & do in the area.
 They even label the surf breaks and the streets to help you navigate the unfamiliar territory.